-The application and admission to the Yale School of Public Health are separate from the Residency Application process.
+The application and admission to the Yale School of Public Health (YSPH) are separate from the Residency Application process.
 See the YSPH web site for specific instructions.
 Applications to YSPH are submitted through the Schools of Public Health Application Service (SOPHAS).
 Depending on the score, US Medical Graduates may be able to use their Medical College Admission Test (MCAT) scores in lieu of the Graduate Record Examinations (GRE).
-Our residents complete the requirements and submit applications to YSPH before January 15 of PGY2 for the IM/PM Residency Program, PGY1 for the Categorical PM Program, and before starting residency training for the advanced PM Residency Program.
+Our residents complete the requirements and submit applications to YSPH before December 15 of PGY2 for the IM/PM Residency Program and before starting residency training for the advanced PM Residency Program.

 For Residents with an MPH degree or equivalent